HakimAmraoui/Ninjump/README.md

 # Ninjump
-My game project for my studies in Turku, game development
+My game project for my studies in Turku, in Game Development